emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 ### Open Issues

-*Issue*: Timepoint 3 - September 2020; 2020-09-12 Run 3: Initial measurements from 2020-09-09 are in 3_initial_TA_samples.csv but no initial measurements for runs after that.
-If there are 2 data points for "Initial 1" - do we distinguish which one to use?
-*Resolution*: Ariana and Emma are currently chatting about the best way to go about this.

 *Issue*: Salinity readings at CSUN vs URI (36 range vs 40 psu range..).
 Test batch effect.
 Calibrated with 50 mS/cm solution and then the probe was reading at ~55 when measuring the same solution post-calibration.
 Calibrated to two point 12.9 mS/cm and 1413 uS/cm and the probe was reading 36-37 psu range.
 Closer to what was run at CSUN.
 *Resolution*: We got our salinity values down to ~38 when re-measuring but even at room temperature these are still our average values.
 I think this has to do with our calibration solution or our probe..
 Samples from January TP1 with high salinity but was 50 mL falcon tube: POR-70.

-*Issue:* January TP 1: POC-248, POR-83 titration "NOT OK" from LabX output.
-*Resolution*: Double check these TA values to see if outlier.

 *Issue*: 50 mL empty falcon tube bottles once done are sitting in the completed bin.
 *Resolution*: Figure out the waste protocol for these bottles since they had mercuric chloride in them.
 Wait until processing is done to get rid of them.
 More of a reminder than an active issue.